 Outschool welcomes all learners, including those with a variety of abilities and identities.
 As an educator, you have the opportunity to provide meaningful support to every learner who enters your classroom.
-For learners who are neurodiverse, you can take intentional steps to support their engagement and participation in class.
+For learners who are neurodivergent, you can take intentional steps to support their engagement and participation in class.

 Neurodiversity is the understanding that people interact with others and their environment in individual ways based on neurological differences.
 It includes the view that differences among people are an asset instead of a deficit.
-Learners who are neurodiverse may include those who are on the autism spectrum or have attention deficit hyperactivity disorder (ADHD), dyslexia, hyperlexia, obsessive-compulsive disorder (OCD), and other neurological differences.
+Learners who are neurodivergent may include those who are on the autism spectrum or have attention deficit hyperactivity disorder (ADHD), dyslexia, hyperlexia, obsessive-compulsive disorder (OCD), and other neurological differences.

-We talked to four educators on Outschool who teach learners who are neurodiverse and who have backgrounds that have prepared them for teaching learners with unique needs.
+We talked to four educators on Outschool who teach learners who are neurodivergent and who have backgrounds that have prepared them for teaching learners with unique needs.
 They shared their thoughts on how educators can better support these learners in their virtual classrooms.

 Janie Walton currently teaches social skills to autistic learners.
 She has a master’s degree in elementary education as well as a teaching certificate in Alabama.